c4s4/neon/doc/quickstart.md

 Neon Quick Start
 ================

-Neon is a build tool.
-This means that its purpose is to automate a build process.
+Neon is a build tool, which means that its purpose is to automate a build process.
 Its design goals are:

 - **Clean and simple build file syntax**: While XML is too verbose and a programming language too complicated, [YAML](http://www.yaml.org/) is perfect with its simple yet powerful syntax.
-- **Speed**: Slow startup are irritating while working with a build tool the whole day.
+- **Speed**: Slow startup are irritating while working with a build tool whole day long.
 Neon happens to be as fast as Make, according to my tests on Make builds ported to Neon.
-- **System and language independent**: Neon is written in Go, which run on most platforms, and is not limited to building Go projects.
+- **System and language independent**: Neon is written in Go, which run on most operating systems and hardwares, and is not limited to building Go projects.
   Furthermore, using Neon tasks you can write platform independent builds.
 - **Scriptable**: when a task is complicated, it is very handy to script it with a real programming language.
-Neon build files can embed Anko scripts.
+Neon build files can embed [Anko](http://github.com/mattn/anko) scripts, which have a syntax very close to Go.
-  [Anko](http://github.com/mattn/anko) is an interpreted Go.

 To demonstrate these features, let's see what *Hello World!* looks like using
 Neon: